- Type 2 Diabetes: Learn the Warning Signs

 Daily Health News

-Drug interactions, dosage, and pregnancy and breastfeeding safety information should be reviewed prior to taking this medication.
+Canagliflozin (Invokana) is a medication prescribed for the treatment of type 2 diabetes in combination with diet and exercise.
+Side effects, drug interactions, dosage, and pregnancy safety information should be reviewed prior to taking this medication.

 Multimedia: Slideshows, Images & Quizzes